 It may be surprising to learn that a major culinary revolution is taking place in a country so frequently associated with political drama.
 In just 30 years, Israel has gone from having no fine food to call its own to a cuisine that is world-renowned.
 The Search for Israeli Cuisine is a national PBS documentary being made about this culinary revolution, and the inspiring people behind it.

-The film was shot at more than 100 locations all over Israel by award-winning filmmaker Roger Sherman in November 2013 with Israeli-American chef Mike Solomonov, owner of the highly-acclaimed restaurant Zahav in Philadelphia.
+The film is in the editing stage and will be completed by late fall.
+It was shot at more than 100 locations all over Israel by award-winning filmmaker Roger Sherman in November 2013 with Israeli-born American chef Mike Solomonov, owner of the highly-acclaimed restaurant Zahav in Philadelphia.
 With Solomonov as a guide, viewers will encounter passionate Israelis in every region.
 They'll experience world-class wine, cheese, olive oil, the food of cutting-edge chefs and inspired home cooks.
 In the unforgiving Negev desert audiences will discover the future of agriculture for the world: from a high-tech goat farm to growers using saltwater to yield extra-sweet vegetables.